^

 laboratory signs of endotoxicosis,

-long exposure of toxic substances in the body
+long-term exposure to toxic substances in the body

 Contraindications